 We aim to offer our registered patient population a service they are satisfied with.
 If however, you are dissatisfied with service you receive from any of the Doctors or other member of the practice team please let us know to enable us to resolve the matter.
 We operate a practice complaints procedure in line with NHS Guidance, the details of which are set out below.

-We hope that most problems can be sorted out easily and quickly following a telephone conversation with our Patient Services Team Lead, Kirsty Knight.
-If you do have a problem you would like dealing with in this way please leave your telephone number with a member of our Reception Team and Kirsty will call you back within 2 working days.
+We hope that most problems/issues can be resolved quickly and easily with an informal telephone conversation with our Patient Services Team Lead, Kirsty Knight.
+If you do have a concern you would like dealing with in this way please leave your telephone number with a member of our Reception Team and Kirsty will aim to call you back within 2 working days.
 We welcome feedback from patients, positive or negative, so we are made aware and can take steps to address these concerns promptly and without prejudice.
 We welcome feedback from patients, as it is always a valuable learning tool, especially when we are striving to provide a quality service to all of our patients.
 Please call the practice reception team on 01832 273408.

 If you complain to Lakeside Healthcare at Oundle, we would like you to let us know in writing as soon as possible - ideally within a matter of days or at most a few weeks - because this will enable us to establish what happened more easily.
 If it is not possible to do this, please let us have details of your complaint: